 publishing services and being a publisher

 This is really important.
-I am both a small publisher and provide publishing services.
+I am a small publisher and until really recently, I provided publishing services.
 There is a distinction between the two, and you need to know it.

-Publishing services - whether with me or someone else - means that a specific service is delivered for a specific fee.
+Publishing services means that a specific service is delivered for a specific fee.
 I do what you pay me for, and not any more or less.
 (For example, I don't correct grammar or spelling during eBook conversion.)
 Someone providing publishing services gets paid by the author.
-Check out my eBook conversion services and the Pursued by Bears imprint.

 A publisher instead takes a percentage - usually a majority one - but handles much, if not all, of the business aspects without involving (or bothering) the author.
 The publisher would hire both copy and line editor, cover artist, etc without payment from the author.
 The author is paid an advance against royalties (most of the time) and royalties are paid out to the author through the sale of the book to the general public.
 The publisher makes money from sales of the book to the public.

 Unfortunately, there are a lot of people calling themselves "publishers" who are simply providing services, and that's crap.

 Because writers often demand these services, and the powers-that-be often tell them to do it themselves, it leaves the fledgling writer at the mercy of the scammers.
 That's crap.